 The Des Moines Symphony Orchestra, celebrating its 79th season in 2016-2017, is Central Iowa’s largest and most active year-round professional performing arts producing organization.
 The mission of the Des Moines Symphony Association is to enrich, educate and inspire our community by performing great orchestral music.

-Led by Music Director Joseph Giunta for the past 24 years, the Orchestra has established an outstanding national reputation as one of the country’s leading regional orchestras, performing a regular series of Masterworks, Pops, Family, and Education Concerts, as well as performing for special events.
-With the establishment in 2003 of the Des Moines Symphony Academy, the organization is one of only a handful of American orchestras to sponsor an Academy of Music as an integral part of its core mission and the Symphony & Academy together are now the largest employer of professional artists in Iowa.
+Led by Music Director Joseph Giunta for the past 28 years, the Orchestra has established an outstanding national reputation as one of the country’s leading regional orchestras, performing a regular series of Masterworks, Pops, Family, and Education Concerts, as well as performing for special events.
+With the establishment in 2003 of the Des Moines Symphony Academy, the organization is one of only four American orchestras to sponsor an Academy of Music as an integral part of its core mission and the Symphony & Academy together are now the largest employer of professional artists in Iowa.

-In addition, the Orchestra regularly performs Pops concert specials including its annual New Year’s Eve Pops at the Civic Center and also produces and performs the Des Moines Symphony’s much anticipated annual, free Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol; attracting some years more than 100,000 listeners, the largest single day attendance of any concert event in the State.
+In addition, the Orchestra regularly performs Pops concert specials including its annual New Year’s Eve Pops at the Civic Center and also produces and performs the Des Moines Symphony’s much anticipated annual, free Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol; which attracts more than 100,000 listeners, the largest single day attendance of any concert event in the State.

-All of the Orchestra’s Masterworks programs are broadcast statewide on IPR/WOI 90.1 FM, the radio home of the Des Moines Symphony.
+All of the Orchestra’s Masterworks programs are broadcast statewide on IPR Classical, the radio home of the Des Moines Symphony.